 White Collar Defense & Government Investigations

-Rachel Wolkinson is a partner in the White Collar Defense and Government Investigations group.
+Rachel Wolkinson is a Partner in the Firm's White Collar Defense & Government Investigations Practice Group.
 She focuses on sensitive and complex litigation matters, including securities litigation and investigations, shareholder class actions and derivative litigation, SEC enforcement proceedings, government investigations and audit committee reviews.

 Represented a company under investigation by the Securities and Exchange Commission (“SEC”) for fraud in connection with the resolution of several defaulting mortgages.